-GE’s Power Services business celebrates the 40th anniversary of its 6B gas turbine fleet in 2018 by launching the world’s first GE 6B Repowering solution.
-This technology will be christened on three 6B units at an industrial facility in Asia that produces a range of chemicals.
+GE’s services business celebrated the 40th anniversary of its 6B gas turbine fleet in 2018 by launching the world’s first GE 6B Repowering solution.
+This technology was christened on three 6B units at a chemical production facility in Asia.

-Part of GE’s Fleet360* platform of total plant service solutions, the newest 6B upgrade incorporates advanced F and H class technologies that help elevate performance to industry-leading levels for its class.
-It significantly increases both output and efficiency, while taking advantage of the machine’s existing foot print for short-cycle installation (70 days) compared to a new unit replacement.
-The leap in performance-including an output increase of 25%-is expected to help GE’s industrial customer accelerate its chemical production capabilities, while also realizing considerable fuel savings, thanks to more efficient operation.
+Part of GE’s Fleet360* platform of total plant service solutions, the newest 6B upgrade incorporates advanced F- and H-class technologies that help elevate performance to industry-leading levels for its class.
+It significantly increases both output and efficiency, while taking advantage of the machine’s existing footprint for short-cycle installation (70 days) compared to a new unit replacement.
+The leap in performance—including an output increase of 25%—is expected to help the customer accelerate its chemical production capabilities, while also realizing considerable fuel savings, thanks to more efficient operation.

 Since its first installation in 1978, GE’s 6B fleet has accumulated more than 65 million operating hours.
-GE’s fleet spans more than 1,150 6B turbines across all corners of the world, powering energy production facilities and industrial applications in segments such as petro chemical, oil and gas, exploration and the cement production.
-Today, over 900 6Bs are still in operation with 55 percent in continuous operation.
+GE’s fleet spans more than 1,150 6B turbines across all corners of the world, powering energy production facilities and industrial applications in segments such as petrochemical, oil and gas, exploration and the cement production.
+Today, over 900 6Bs are still in operation with 55% in continuous operation.